Victoria line: Walthamstow–Victoria

 Initial construction began in January 1960, when two test tunnels were started from Tottenham to Manor House under Seven Sisters Road.
 The tunnels were excavated using an experimental "drum digger" rotary shield, powered by hydraulic rams, that could cut more than 60 ft per day.
 The work was completed in July 1961, with the expectation it would be used for the completed Victoria line.

-After the line gained parliamentary approval on 20 August 1962 with a budget of £56 million, construction began the following month.
+After a budget of £56 million was approved by the government on 20 August 1962, construction began the following month.
 The economic boom of the mid-to-late 1950s had faded leading to a rise in unemployment in London, and the government had hoped that building the Victoria line would alleviate this.
 Work began adapting Oxford Circus station to link to the new line; a cross-platform interchange was provided with the Bakerloo line and a subway link with the Central line.
 A steel umbrella was erected over the junction in August 1963 so that a new ticket hall could be built without disrupting existing traffic.
-Rolling stock on the line was fitted with Automatic Train Operation (ATO), which allowed self-driving of the train based on automatic electrical signals along the track.
+Rolling stock on the line was fitted with automatic train operation (ATO), which allowed self-driving of the train based on automatic electrical signals along the track.
 In March 1964, a £2.25 million contract was awarded to Metro-Cammell for the Victoria line fleet.